ruapotato/Lavinder/docs/manual/contributing.rst

 Submit a pull request
 ---------------------

-You've done your hacking and are ready to submit your patch to Qtile.
+You've done your hacking and are ready to submit your patch to Lavinder.
 Great!
 Now it's time to submit a
 `pull request <https://help.github.com/articles/using-pull-requests>`_
-to our `issue tracker <https://github.com/qtile/qtile/issues>`_ on Github.
+to our `issue tracker <https://github.com/lavinder/lavinder/issues>`_ on Github.

 .. important::